bagdanov/Navigation_Goal_Deep_Q_Learning/README.md

 - Use a Long Short Term Memory (LSTM) instead of the MLP network for a hopefully better agent future planning

-- Increases the agent's possible actions and mobility
+- Increase the agent's possible actions and mobility

 - Increase the number of training episodes